kmackay/emk/tutorial/tutorial.md

 Finally we call `utils.clean_rule("revision.h")` so that `revision.h` will be deleted when `emk clean` is run.

+Note that ordinarily, emk would not build `revision.h` unless told to; however, since it is a dependency of something that is autobuilt
+(by the link module), it will be built automatically if no targets are explicitly specified.
+To declare that something should be built automatically when no targets are specified, use `emk.autobuild()` (for example, in this case you would use `emk.autobuild("revision.h")`).
+See the [Manual](../docs/manual.md#loading-sequence) for more information about emk's loading process and which targets will be built.

 #### C file

 We just have a simple C program `revision.c` that prints out the git information from the generated header file: